molecula/documentation/_includes/cloud/cloud-user-roles.md

-By default all accounts are created with the read-only role.
-These can be upgraded to the Administrator role after the user has verified their account.
+By default all accounts are created with the Standard user role.

+User account roles can be changed by an Administrator once the user account is verified and **Active**.

 | Standard user role | Administrator role |
 |---|---|